miketeachman/micropython-i2s-examples/README.md

 This repository provides MicroPython example code, showing how to use the I2S protocol with development boards supporting MicroPython.
 The I2S protocol can be used to play WAV audio files through a speaker or headphone, or to record microphone audio to a WAV file on a SD card.

-The examples are supported on 3 ports:  STM32, ESP32, RP2.
+The examples are supported on 4 ports:  STM32, ESP32, RP2, MIMXRT.

 To use I2S with MicroPython on the Pyboards, ESP32, and Raspberry Pi Pico you will need to install a version of MicroPython firmware that supports I2S.
 For these ports, I2S is supported in the v1.18 release and all nightly builds.

-There is also a PR to support I2S on the MIMXRT port, https://github.com/micropython/micropython/pull/8322
+The MIMXRT port is supported in the latest nightly build (as of March 30, 2022)

 The I2S feature is currently in a Technology Preview phase and may undergo changes as feedback is received from users.